 What is Psoriatic Arthritis?

 Some people might hear “psoriasis” and think of the skin disease that causes itchy, scaly rashes and crumbling nails.
-It's true, psoriasis is a skin disease.
+It's true, psoriasis is an autoimmune disease that primarily affects the skin.
 But about 30 percent of people with psoriasis also develop a form of inflammatory arthritis called psoriatic arthritis (PsA).
-PsA is an autoimmune disease, meaning it occurs when the body’s immune system mistakenly attacks healthy tissue, in this case the joints and skin.
+Like psoriasis, PsA is an autoimmune disease, meaning it occurs when the body’s immune system mistakenly attacks healthy tissue, in this case the joints and skin.
 The faulty immune response causes inflammation that triggers joint pain, stiffness and swelling.
 The inflammation can affect the entire body and may lead to permanent joint and tissue damage if it is not treated early and aggressively.

 Most people with psoriatic arthritis have skin symptoms before joint symptoms.
 However, sometimes the joint pain and stiffness strikes first.
 In some cases, people get psoriatic arthritis without any skin changes.